Darshanmesta/Express-Assign/README.md

 # Go to package.json of client and type "proxy":"http://localhost:3100"

-#In CMD Prompt run command following commands
+# In CMD Prompt run  following commands
  npm run dev to open client and server in single command prompt

-#